Architecture

 To help make all this happen, Saudi Arabian authorities have now commissioned a new SAR 700-million (almost US$190-million) concrete multi-plant factory that will be capable of producing up to 20,000 cubic meters (roughly 700,000 cubic ft) of concrete per day, most of which will be for the Line, with the remainder going to other Neom projects.
 There are also over 100,000 workers busy removing huge amounts of earth 24 hours a day, seven days a week, to make space for its massive foundations.

-Work on the Line's foundation piles is progressing, with nearly 1,000 out of over 30,000 piles placed so far
+Work on the Line's foundation piles is progressing, with over 1,000 out of over 30,000 piles placed so far

-Work on the Line's foundation piles is progressing, with nearly 1,000 out of over 30,000 piles placed so far
+Work on the Line's foundation piles is progressing, with over 1,000 out of over 30,000 piles placed so far

 Work on the foundation piles is also progressing, with nearly 1,000 out of over 30,000 piles placed so far.
 Additionally, according to multiple sources, including the Arabian Gulf Business Insight, Neom's chief investment officer, Manar Al Moneef, said during the recent Saudi Global Logistics Forum that the project is currently using one fifth of all the steel currently produced in the world, which is an incredible statistic.
 Indeed, Neom's creators expect the project to continue to be the world's largest customer of building materials for decades.